At the NCCA

 The National Aboriginal and Torres Strait Islander Ecumenical Commission works ecumenically among Australian churches and wider society to advance indigenous rights and help the Churches understand the implications of their history and their current policies and actions.
 It has a staff of two, headed by the National Director.
 With the NATSIEC’s guidance, the churches are working together for a fair deal for Aboriginal and Torres Strait Islander Australians, and for the healing of our nation.

-The NCCA's Faith and Unity Commission is based in Melbourne, and operates on a small budget with a small allocation of paid staff time.
-Much of the work is done by theologians from the Churches who act in a voluntary capacity.
+The work of NCCA's Faith and Unity Commission is done by theologians from the Churches who act in a voluntary capacity.

 In 2006, the NCCA committed itself to establishing a Australian desk of the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI).
 The EAPPI is a program of the World Council of Churches (WCC).
 The EAPPI seeks to support local and international efforts to end the Israeli occupation and bring a resolution to the Israeli-Paestinian conflict with a just peace, based on international law and relevant United Nations resolutions.
 We are looking for volunteers to become Ecumenical Accompaniers in Israel & Palestine.